Kathryn Sills-Payne, LMFT

 Online Therapy available anywhere in California

-As a queer-identified and spiritually-identified woman in an interracial, same-sex relationship, I integrate many layers.
+As a queer-identified and spiritually-identified woman with experience in interracial, same-sex relationships, I integrate many layers.
 I work with clients that have complex experiences.
 Many communities honor one part of our identity while ignoring the other.
 In my practice, I actively include all your layers: LGBTQ+, gender, race, ethnicity, Autistic/ Aspergers/ Neurodivergence (Neurospiciness), spirituality, parenthood, and all other experiences existing outside the white supremacist hetero-patriarchy.
 Diverse people need to be able to tell their stories.
 Therapy is a reprieve from the pressures of a cruel world and all its senseless bullying.
 I reject oppression and the harm it causes our bodies, minds, and hearts.
 I have dedicated my life to promoting women, queer, trans/enby, BIPOC, and neurodiversity acceptance on many platforms.

 My Background and Experience